PrashanthRaghu/vega/README.md

 4. Lua
 5. THttpd
 6. Varnish Cache
+7. NodeJS
+8. Redis

 Thanks to all the authors of the open source libraries Vega uses such as libevent, Maintainers of the C standard libraries and never to forget Dennis Ritchie a large part of my life professionally has been due to the basis that has been created by your generous work.

+Teachers who have taught programming to me personally Uma Maheshwari Madam, Archana Madam, D Krupesh Sir and many teachers who have selflessly taught programming for our development.

 # Written in Bharath but will run for the world.